munmo/A2-frameworks/README.md

 ## Git update:

-After each successful code implementation, the local changes were pushed to the repository.
+After each successful feature implementation, the local changes were pushed to the repository.
+The document contains data structure (server & client), Angular and Node architecture, and routes explained.

 ## Data Structure: